gitHu6-newb/FoldingAtAltitude/README.md

   A new window should pop open, saying "Connecting..."

-25. When it looks like it's waiting for you to type something in, copy and paste the below commands.
+25. When it looks like it's waiting for you to type something in, copy and paste the below commands.<br>
  To paste into the black terminal window, try right clicking the mouse to find the paste option.
-Other methods are to hold SHIFT and press Insert or CTRL SHIFT v
+Other methods are to hold SHIFT and press Insert<br>
+   or CTRL SHIFT v<br>
  If you're not using chrome, there's a chance none may work as intended, so you'll have to type them.
 ```
 sudo apt install wget